-Show Me Shorts is dedicated to its role in the New Zealand short film community.
-We are therefore proud to have board members who manage to be energetic and forward-thinking while bringing decades of experience in film, the arts and management to the organisation’s governance.
+The team at Show Me Shorts are dedicated to playing an active role in the New Zealand short film community.
+We are therefore proud to have energetic and forward-thinking board members who bring decades of experience to steering our ship with outstanding governance and strategic planning.

 Gina Dellabarca co-founded Show Me Shorts in 2006, and is the driving force behind the festival.
-Gina is an experienced marketing and communications professional, film programmer, and an award-winning creative entrepreneur.
+She is an experienced marketing and communications professional and film programmer.
+Gina is Vice-Chair of the Board for the Short Film Conference – a world-wide organization working to promote the status of the short film and unite the global short film community.
 Her background includes providing publicity for films, co-owning a cinema, and marketing for major attractions (e.g. Stardome Observatory, Auckland Zoo, Regional Facilities Auckland).
-Gina is an original member of the Wet Hot Beauties water ballet troupe, and a self-proclaimed “cheerleader” for New Zealand film.
+In 2019 she was was recognised as a Member of the New Zealand Order of Merit for services to the film industry.